jbosstm/transaction-analyser/README.md

 as most scenarios result in a failing transaction.
 After running a scenario, go to the `Transaction Analyser` console and look at the details of the latest transaction.

-NOTE: if you don't see any transactions in the `Transaction Analyser`, you may have miss-configured the logging.
-See above for how to correctly configure the logging.
+NOTE: if you don't see any transactions in the `Transaction Analyser`, you may have forgotten to hit 'start' to enable analysis.
-This is essential as the `Transaction Analyser` reads the server.log file to figure out what happened during the transaction.